 - a.
 Demand: The two overall demand components added together (II(G)(3)(a)) and II(G)(3)(b) represent demand for the project. - b.
-Supply: Comparable units (vacant or occupied) funded, under construction or placed in service in 2015 must be subtracted to calculate net demand.
-Vacancies in projects placed in service prior to 2015 which have not reached stabilized occupancy (i.e. at least 90% occupied) must also be considered as part of the supply.
-Do not subtract units in existing, stabilized tax credit properties. - c.
+Supply: Comparable units (vacant or occupied) funded, under construction or placed in service in 2017 must be subtracted to calculate net demand.
+Vacancies in projects placed in service prior to 2017 which have not reached stabilized occupancy (i.e. at least 93% occupied) must also be considered as part of the supply.
+Do not subtract units in existing, stabilized tax credit properties unless the existing project is a tax credit rehab awarded or placed in service in 2017. - c.
 Capture rate: Calculated by dividing the number of units in the proposed project by net demand.
 Capture rate analysis must be completed for each targeted income group and bedroom size proposed.
 Analysts must include a narrative on what the capture rate means for the project proposal (e.g. given the market area, is this the average capture rate or is it one that should cause concern?).